l0andr/GenesTreatmentSurvival/README.md

-## Genes and Treatment-Related Survival Analysis
+## Paper: Tumor genomics and the association with survival in recurrent/metastatic head and neck cancer patients

-This repository conatin set of script for analysis of survival data especially focused on relation between mutations and treatment response.
+This repository conatins set of scripts for data preparation, exploratory data analysis and survival analysis of head and neck cancer patients.

 ### Installation